MLIR

 • A whole-function at a time analysis.
 In-place bufferization decisions are made by analyzing SSA use-def chains on tensors.
 Op interface implementations not only provide the rewrite logic from tensor ops to memref ops, but also helper methods for One-Shot Bufferize’s analysis to query information about an op’s bufferization/memory semantics.

-• 2-Pass: Bufferization is internally broken down into 2 steps: First, analyze the entire IR and make bufferization decisions.
+• 2-Phase: Bufferization is internally broken down into 2 steps: First, analyze the entire IR and make bufferization decisions.
 Then, bufferize (rewrite) the IR.
 The analysis has access to exact SSA use-def information.
 It incrementally builds alias and equivalence sets and does not rely on a posteriori-alias analysis from preallocated memory.

 • Greedy: Operations are analyzed one-by-one and it is decided on the spot whether a tensor OpOperand must be copied or not.
 Heuristics determine the order of analysis.